-We’ve previously looked at how to create a basic Process Intelligence Lens with Nintex Hawkeye.
+We’ve previously looked at how to create a basic Process Intelligence Lens with Nintex Analytics.
 If you missed it, check it out here.

 Let’s take it to the next level.
 The best thing is, anyone can do it!